All Episodes

 What a concept.

-But um, you are cut you are really constitutionally secured doing that, although you could I don't want to micro delve on this thing, Mike, but you could get into a situation where the legal tender law thing gets put in the court and all that.
+Although you could, I don't want to micro delve on this thing, Mike, but you could get into a situation where the legal tender law thing gets put in the court and all that.

-And uh you'll just see a whole new you know, free market.
+And you'll just see a whole new free market.

 It's called a black market, but it's really a free market pop up.